 Additional criteria are student satisfaction, graduation rate and academic success – this is related to business schools whose students have won prestigious awards, scholarships or fellowships.

-Top business schools present in Forbes 2019 rankings:
+Here are some of the top business schools present in Forbes 2019 rankings:

-- Stanford University, in the US
+- Stanford University, Graduate School of Business, in the US

 - University of Cambridge, in the UK